Business Continuity Plan vs. Disaster Recovery Plan - Zerto

 Savvy organizational leaders employ corporate strategies such as disaster recovery (DR) and business continuity (BC) to nimbly navigate through such emergencies and maintain functionality in the face of disasters.
 To help you decide which of these strategies you should deploy, let’s explore the differences between business continuity and disaster recovery plans, and when, how, and in what scenarios they are most effective.

-What is a Business Continuity Plan or BCP?
+What is a Business Continuity Plan?

-Processes, steps, and guidelines in a business continuity plan answer one question: “How businesses can continue offering acceptable service levels when disaster strikes.”
+Processes, steps, and guidelines in a business continuity plan answer one question: “How can businesses continue offering acceptable service levels when disaster strikes?”

 The BCP is a master document that details your organization’s entire prevention, mitigation, response, and recovery protocols for all kinds of threats and disasters.